 Akron won the All-American City award three times.
 Half of the country’s population lives within a 500-mile radius of Akron, and around 111 million people live within a day’s drive from the city.

 It is also the place Alcoholics Anonymous got its start in 1935.
-Many Akron residents continue to struggle with substance abuse and addiction, but effective addiction treatment options are available.
+Many Akron residents continue to struggle with substance use and addiction, but effective addiction treatment options are available.

 Addiction Treatment In Akron, OH